haideralsh/primitive-match/README.md

 # primitive-match

-> A 1 KB pattern matching library for JavaScript with a simple API
+> A pattern matching library for JavaScript with a simple API

 ## Install